HiroYokoyama/usb-drive-formatting-system/README.md

-# Raspberry Pi USB Auto Formatter
+# Raspberry Pi USB Drive Auto Formatter

 A headless, fully automated USB formatting system for Raspberry Pi.
 It detects USB insertion, waits for a hardware button hold, and automatically formats the drive to FAT32 while providing LED status feedback.